Teeth: Names, types, and functions

 Molars

-The last molars to erupt are wisdom teeth, or third molars, which usually come through between the ages of 17–21.
+The last molars to erupt are wisdom teeth, or third molars, which usually come through between the ages of 17 and 21.
 These sit at the end of the row of teeth, in the far corners of the jaw.
 Some people do not have all four wisdom teeth, or the teeth may stay unerupted in the bone and never appear in the mouth.

-Sometimes wisdom teeth can become impacted, which means they can become trapped under the gum and are unable to come through properly.
+Sometimes, wisdom teeth become impacted, which means they become trapped under the gum and are unable to come through properly.

-Wisdom teeth that only come through halfway or are in the wrong position can increase the risk for infection or damage in surrounding areas.
-It is essential to see a dentist if people have any issues with their wisdom teeth.
+Wisdom teeth that only come through halfway or are in the wrong position can increase the risk of infection or damage to surrounding areas.
+If people have any issues with their wisdom teeth, they must see a dentist.

 People may experience mild discomfort when their wisdom teeth start pushing through the gums, but anyone feeling a lot of pain or has swelling should see a dentist.